AyeChanAungThwin/TypeScript/README-English.md

 </html>
 ```

-3. Setting up new npm package.
+4. Setting up new npm package.
 - `npm init` can be used to set up a new or existing npm package.
    - Press enter for all steps.

-4. Installing Development only dependency and Lite Server
-- `npm install --save-dev lite-server`
+   - `package.json` will be appear.
-   - (open package.json and inside "scripts" add `"tsc":"tsc"` to get TypeScript Compiler Functionality and `"start":"lite-server"` for server.
+   - (open `package.json` and inside `"scripts"` add `"tsc":"tsc"` to get TypeScript Compiler Functionality and `"start":"lite-server"` for server.
    - Add it just like the following code...
 ```
 "scripts": {